Global Payments • UX Enhancement • Leadership • Prototype

 Missed Revenue Opportunities

-Since tipping and reviews were not surfaced up front, users often skipped them altogether.
-This led to fewer completed interactions, less feedback for merchants, and reduced tip volume.
+Since tipping and reviews weren't surfaced upfront, users often skipped them altogether, leading to fewer completed interactions and reduced tip volume.

 Mismatched Button Priority